OpenClaw Browser Guide

 Select Template → OpenClaw Browser in the Create Agent modal, or:

-maritime create -n my-agent -t openclaw_browser --tier extended && maritime deploy my-agent
+maritime create my-agent --template openclaw_browser --tier extended